Wood Floor Sanding & Sealing Services

 Sealing Sanded Floors - Lacquers, Oils, Hardwax-Oils

-Once your wood floors have undergone the necessary processes and are sanded, stained, and gap filled to perfection, our specialists can get down to the last touches of the job and seal the bare wood surface.
-Sealing the floor by using either quality lacquer, or oil, is a crucial part of the procedure.
-All of our certified floormen use professional grade products, created by leading companies in the flooring industry such as Bona, Osmo, and Junckers.
+Once your wood floors have undergone the necessary processes and are sanded, stained, and gap-filled to perfection, our specialists can get down to the last touches of the job and seal the bare wood surface.
+Sealing the floor by using either quality lacquer, or oil is a crucial part of the procedure.
+All of our certified floored use professional-grade products, created by leading companies in the flooring industry such as Bona, Osmo, and Junckers.

-Every one of the Bona and Junckers water-based lacquers are classified as low VOC products.
+Every one of the Bona and Juncker's water-based lacquers is classified as low VOC products.
 All of Osmo's products contain solvents and natural wax products.

 Floor Finishes Used with Our Sanding Services

 The complete range of the products used for sealing wooden floors by FlooringFirst is available here ».

 Did you know that some of the finer sawdust, collected during the sanding, will be used to fill the gaps between the boards, as well as knots and cracks?
 It is mixed with a clear resin to produce a putty, which will be the same colour as your floor, and is a great way to getting the smooth finish right.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
 Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff, who can arrange for a free assessment of your floor sanding or wood floor fitting service at convenient for you time.